xuankimtran/docs-1/pages/katalon-studio/docs/testrail-integration.md

 * **Password**: your TestRail password.
 * **Project**: your TestRail project's ID (an integer).

-    > To get the **project ID**, open your project in TestRail and view the ID in the URL.
+    > To get the **project ID**, open your TestRail project in the browser and view the ID at the end of the URL, e.g. `https://company.testrail.io/index.php?/projects/overview/1`.

 3. To test the connection, click on the **Test Connection** button.